Jesse-Alves/Robust-Trajectory-Control-of-the-AR.Drone-2.0/README.md

 Once all the files are inside of the same folder, run the code [Controle_LQR_ARDrone.m](https://github.com/Jesse-Alves/Robust-LQR-trajectory-control-for-AR.Drone-2.0/blob/main/Controle_LQR_ARDrone.m) to test the LQR controller.
 And run the code to test [Controle_LQR_Robusto_Drone.m](https://github.com/Jesse-Alves/Robust-LQR-trajectory-control-for-AR.Drone-2.0/blob/main/Controle_LQR_Robusto_Drone.m) to test the LQR Robust controller.

 The drone trajectory can be selected by changing the variable "tipo" at the beginning of the code, and the drone non-linear model was programed in the simulink file.
-There are other auxiliar codes and functions to evaluate the controller robustness, and more details of the project can be found in the thesis paper attached.
+There are other auxiliar codes and functions to evaluate the controller robustness, and more details of the project can be found in the [Thesis Paper](https://github.com/Jesse-Alves/Robust-LQR-trajectory-control-for-AR.Drone-2.0/blob/main/Thesis_Paper/Robust%20Trajectory%20Control%20of%20an%20Unmanned%20Aerial%20Vehicle.pdf) attached.